jackwillis/lyco/README.md

 # Lyco

 Lyco a.k.a.
 MassTextMachine is a web app for sending SMS messages to a large batch of recipients (mass texting).

-It requires the Ruby programming language, a Redis database, and an account with the SMS provider Twilio.
+It requires an account with the SMS service provider Twilio.
-On the server, it uses the Sinatra web framework, and in the browser, it uses jQuery.

 ![Build status](https://travis-ci.org/jackwillis/lyco.svg?branch=master)

+The web server is written in the Ruby language.
+It requires a Redis database.
+Heroku and other web hosts have free plans for Ruby and Redis.

+The server code depends on the Sinatra web framework, and the browser code depends on jQuery.

 ## Local installation